 This post includes affiliate links.
 When you click and purchase from these links we may get a commission from the seller.
 The cool thing is, this doesn't cost you any extra money!

-As a huge fan of corned beef hash, I've been on the hunt for ways to enjoy a corned beef hash breakfast while sticking to my low-carb, keto diet.
+As a huge fan of corned beef hash, I've been searching for ways to enjoy corned beef hash breakfast while sticking to my low-carb, keto diet.
 I finally discovered the secret with this easy keto corned beef hash recipe.

-Corned beef is a beef brisket that is cured in brine then boiled.
-The salty brine is typically made with large-grained rock salt, or “corns”.
+Corned beef is a beef brisket cured in brine and then boiled.
+Large-grained rock salt, or “corns,” creates the salty brine.

-The pink color of corned beef comes from the “Prague powder” used during the curing process.
-Prague powder is actually sodium nitrate, an additive many believe to be unhealthy.
+The pink color of corned beef comes from “Prague powder” used during the curing process.
+Prague powder is sodium nitrate, an additive many believe to be unhealthy.

-The spices in corned beef vary across cultures, typically including:
+The spices in corned beef vary across cultures.
+Corned beef spice mixes may include: